PikaTimer/PikaTimer/README.md

 * Automatically upload reports to an FTP, FTPS (FTP over TLS), or SFTP (FTP over SSH) server
 * Output awards file based on gun or chip time for Overall / Masters / AG
 * DQ / DNF / DNS flags for runners and the ability to exclude them on results
+* Ability to add a time bonus or penalty to any participant
+* On-course cutoff enforcement
 * In-Progress report options that show runners who started but have not yet finished
 * Windows x64 based native application